worldline Direct

 SAQ D

-Use the token for a recurring payment
+Use the token for a Card On File payment

 CreatePayment